Safeguarding is everyone’s responsibility

 - Individuals will be required to show evidence that they have previously completed Basic Awareness (C0) and Foundation (C1) by sending a copy of their certificates to email@example.com.
 If completed online the certificates can be accessed by logging into the safeguarding portal. https://safeguardingtraining.cofeportal.org

-- The course is delivered via Zoom and so you will need access to a laptop, tablet or smart phone that has a camera and microphone.
-Please note smart phones only allow a small screen image.
-We have a document to guide you when using Zoom which we will send.
+- The course is delivered via Zoom and so you will need access to a computer, tablet or smart phone that has a camera and microphone.

-- There will be a maximum of 12 participants on each session, plus 2 trainers.
+- There will be a maximum of 12 participants on each session.

 - A workbook will be sent to you by email prior to the first session.
 This will contain all the information relating to the course and what is required, including an invitation to Zoom.